 A Baker’s cyst develops due to degenerative changes in your knee from osteoarthritis or a meniscal tear.
 The cyst forms at the back of the knee and can cause swelling and pain that interferes with the flexibility of your knee joint.

-Osteoarthritis is a type of arthritis that describes the wear and tear of the protective cartilage that lines the ends of your joint bones.
+Osteoarthritis is a type of arthritis that describes the wear and tear of the protective cartilage that lines the ends of the bones, where the joint is formed.
 Without sufficient cartilage, your bones rub together and create friction, inflammation, and pain.

 The meniscus is a piece of cartilage in your knee.
 Overuse of your knee joint can lead to tears in the meniscus tissue, which in turn creates pain and persistent inflammation.

-The iliotibial band sits across your knee joint.
+The iliotibial band spans across your knee joint, across your knee joint.
 Due to overuse from strenuous activity and repetitive bending, this tissue band can become irritated and cause pain in the outer part of your knee joint.

 The ACL is a large ligament in your knee that makes movement possible.
 Stress on this joint from strenuous activity or trauma can lead to tissue tears that become swollen and painful.